-This mirrors a broader shift in the European policy consensus.
-At the outset of the financial crisis in 2007-08, European policymakers often described the bank-based nature of Europe's financial system as a factor of stability, in contrast with the more exotic features of finance in the US, such as securitisation conduits and other forms of 'shadow banking'.
-However, Europe's dependence on banks and the scarcity of alternative financing channels have since been identified as significant features of the European crisis and obstacles to its resolution5.
-The president of the European Central Bank (ECB) illustrated the new consensus by observing that "the crisis has shown the drawbacks of over-reliance on a bank-centred lending model.
-So we also need to develop reliable sources of non-bank lending, such as equity and bond markets, securitisation, lending from insurance companies and asset managers, venture capital and crowdfunding"6.
-In the debate on CMU, the reference to 'capital markets' is often used as shorthand for such sources of non-bank lending, and is preferred to the expression 'shadow banking', which has more negative undertones.
+The creation of the CMU mirrors a broader shift in the European policy consensus.
+At the outset of the financial crisis in 2007-08, European policymakers often described the bank-based nature of Europe's financial system as a factor of stability, in contrast with the more exotic features of finance in the USA such as securitization conduits and other forms of 'shadow banking'.
+However, Europe's dependence on banks and the scarcity of alternative financing channels have since been identified as significant features of the European crisis and obstacles to its resolution.
+The president of the European Central Bank (ECB) illustrated the new consensus by observing that 'the crisis has shown the drawbacks of over-reliance on a bank-centred lending model.
+So we also need to develop reliable sources of non-bank lending, such as equity and bond markets, securitization, lending from insurance companies and asset managers, venture capital and crowdfunding'.8 In the debate on CMU, the reference to 'capital markets' is most often used as shorthand for such sources of non-bank lending, and is preferred to the expression 'shadow banking', which has more negative undertones.

-This shift is welcome from an economic-policy standpoint.
+This shift is welcome from an economic policy standpoint.
 Capital markets play an important role in sharing economic risks and smoothing consumption and investment.
 They can provide better access to funding.
 A well-designed CMU agenda should also make a substantial contribution to financial stability.
-The prior preference for bankbased finance ignored the advantages of a diverse financial system and the risks associated with the near-absence of alternative financing channels.
-It also led to insufficient development of forms of financing that are specifically suited for highgrowth firms that are major potential creators European jobs7.
-During the crisis, over-reliance on banks was an obstacle to swift repair of the European banking system, and it exacerbated sudden stops and cross-border divergences in bank funding costs.
+The prior preference for bank-based finance ignored the advantages of a diverse financial system and the risks associated with the near-absence of alternative financing channels.
+It also led to insufficient development of forms of financing that are specifically suited for high-growth firms that are major potential creators of European jobs.
+During the crisis, over-reliance on banks was an obstacle to swift repair of the European banking